SiliconLabs/wifi_combo_applications/examples/featured/low_power_wlan/readme.md

 4. Connect the RST_PS pin on the J9 header of RS9116 NCP to the pin labeled 9 on the J4 header of the Interconnect board using a female-to-female connector.

-5. Connect the GND pin on J9 header of the RS9116 NCP to the pin labeled GND on the J4 header of the interconnect adapter board using a female-to-female connector.
+5. Connect the GND pin on the J9 header of the RS9116 NCP to the pin labeled GND on the J4 header of the interconnect adapter board using a female-to-female connector.

 6. Connect pin number 2 on the EFR32 expansion header to pin number 2 on the J19 header of RS9116 NCP.
 This provides a measured supply to the RS9116 NCP from EFR32.